SpiderForest's next application season starts in June 2021.

 Yes, applicants who would like to know what we thought can ask for constructive criticism in our forums.
 However, all discussions that specifically take place during the voting phase of application season is strictly confidential, regardless of the outcome of the vote.
 Even current members never get access to their application thread, and if you have a friend in SpiderForest who is voting, they are strictly forbidden from sharing these discussions with you.
 This confidentiality assures that we have a safe place to discuss applications in a polite, but professional, manner.

 No, nor does it necessarily mean that people in our membership didn't like your comic.
 There are a multitude of reasons a voter might vote to decline an application, and that's unique to every one of them.
-One thing we pretty much all agree on, however, is that there are plenty of well-done and popular comics that would almost certainly not get voted into SpiderForest, were they to apply; they simply wouldn't be a good fit for our tight-knit-community environment, and/or for the type of readers SpiderForest comics tend to foster.
+One thing we pretty much all agree on, however, is that there are plenty of well-done and popular comics that would almost certainly not get voted into SpiderForest, were they to apply.
+We try to vote in applicants whose membership in SpiderForest will be mutually beneficial for both parties, and some applicants don't appear to be a fit for the type of culture and/or for the type of readers SpiderForest aims to to foster.
 If we did find aspects you can hone in your craft, the best way to get feedback from us is making a critique thread.
 Making webcomics is very difficult, and we respect those with the determination to make them, regardless of where they are in their artistic journeys.

-This is not a response we give to applicant comics that have not met the minimum length requirement, or even necessarily to comics that simply don't have many pages, but because we found something in your story to be unclear at its current length, and this has created a point of confusion or contention with our reviewers.
+This is not a response we give to applicant comics that have not met the minimum length requirement or otherwise don't have 'enough' pages, but because we found something in your story to be unclear, confusing, or contenious at its current length.